 The following assumes you have already an understanding of the G-spot.

 Many explain away the fluid some women eject from the urethra at climax as urine resulting from momentary loss of bladder control.
-While this might occur in a very small number of women, it does not explain what many women experience, or what science is now finding.
-Women who ejaculate, and their partners, report that the fluid doesn’t look like urine and doesn’t smell like urine, and a number of chemical analyses have found that it is not urine.
-Ejaculating women produce a nearly clear fluid which has only trace amounts of uric acid; this indicates the fluid comes through the urethra, but does not come from the bladder.
+While this might occur in a very small number of women, it does not explain what many women experience or what science is now finding.
+Women who ejaculate and their partners, report that the fluid doesn’t look like urine and doesn’t smell like urine.
+A number of chemical analyses have found that it is not urine.
+Ejaculating women produce a nearly clear fluid which has only trace amounts of uric acid.
+This indicates the fluid comes through the urethra, but does not come from the bladder.
 Chemically the fluid is very similar to the fluid from the male prostate.

 Lack of understanding of this phenomenon has caused some women great anguish.
-Worried that she is urinating, or accused of such by her husband, a woman may find the only way to avoid ejaculating is to not orgasm at all.
-Finding out she is normal, and convincing her husband she is not “peeing on him” can make a huge improvement on an ejaculating woman’s sex life.
-Since female ejaculation can be several times the volume of semen, and because the fluid is thinner than male ejaculate, some precautions may be need for women who ejaculate.
+Worried that she is urinating or accused of such by her husband, a woman may find the only way to avoid ejaculating is to not orgasm at all.
+Finding out she is normal and convincing her husband she is not “peeing on him” can make a huge improvement on an ejaculating woman’s sex life.
+Since female ejaculation can be several times the volume of semen and because the fluid is thinner than male ejaculate, some precautions may be needed for women who ejaculate.
 Being very fluid, FE can quickly soak through several layers of towels and leave a wet spot on the bed.
-Some couples resort to waterproof mattress covers, but this is usually not necessary; a single towel with a layer of plastic under it is sufficient.
+Some couples resort to waterproof mattress covers, but this is usually not necessary.
+A single towel with a layer of plastic under it is sufficient.
 Just keep a piece of an old shower curtain in the night table drawer!

 Another problem is that the porn industry has gotten into female ejaculation in a big way.
 As with everything they do, besides distorting reality to a ridiculous point, they make things up.
-Pornography and a number web sites have encouraged the idea that all woman can ejaculate.
+Pornography and a number of websites have encouraged the idea that all woman can ejaculate.
 They have also greatly exaggerated the quantity of fluid ejected.
-Stories of putting out a quart or more of fluid in an hour or so are just that; stories.
-There’s no way for glands that produce FE to make that much that quickly.
-Any “demonstration” of a large amount of fluid being “ejaculated” is faked – either by putting fluid into the vagina before filming, or by having the woman urinate.
+Stories of putting out a quart or more of fluid in an hour or so are just that – stories.
+There’s no way for glands that produce FE to make that much fluid that quickly.
+Any “demonstration” of a large amount of fluid being “ejaculated” is faked – either by putting fluid into the vagina before filming or by having the woman urinate.
 Besides, women who ejaculate report that it requires them to be very relaxed and very aroused – both of which are difficult if not impossible in the setting of filming pornography.
-Indeed, research on female ejaculation has often times been hampered by the inability of women to ejaculate on command or in a laboratory setting.
+Indeed, research on female ejaculation has oftentimes been hampered by the inability of women to ejaculate on command or in a laboratory setting.